MouseBiteLabs/Super-Nintendo-Cartridges/Advanced Flash/README.md

 ### Group A (Optional) - Programming header, Lo/Hi switch/jumper

+Note: J1 is a space that allows you to program the PIC using the standard ISP pinout while the chip is on-board.
+It is not a required component.
+If you wish to use it, you will need to pick out a component yourself to use here, as there are different ways to go about using it.

 | Reference | Value/Part Number   | Package                  | Description        | Source                                           |
 | --------- | ------------------- | ------------------------ | ------------------ | ------------------------------------------------ |
 | J1        | \--                 | 2x3 pins, 2.54mm spacing | Header (see note)  | N/A                                              |
 | RS1       | 0 ohm               | 0603                     | Resistor (Jumper)  | [https://mou.sr/4e1ABQg](https://mou.sr/4e1ABQg) |
 | SW1       | DS04-254-2-01BK-SMT | 1-position DIP           | DIP Switch (1-pos) | [https://mou.sr/3MK4Lvz](https://mou.sr/3MK4Lvz) |

-*Note: J1 is a space that allows you to program the PIC using the standard ISP pinout while the chip is on-board.
-It is not a required component.
-If you wish to use it, you will need to pick out a component yourself to use here, as there are different ways to go about using it.

 ### Group B - adds 32 KB of RAM

+Note: If you are making a multicart, you must use the AS6C1008 for U10.

 | Reference | Value/Part Number   | Package        | Description        | Source                                           |
 | --------- | ------------------- | -------------- | ------------------ | ------------------------------------------------ |